Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 Misconceptions about as-is home sales

-To further understand the as-is home sale process, we need to dispel the myths that surround it.
+To better understand the as-is home sale process, we need to dispel the myths surrounding it.
 Many sellers have misconceptions about what an as-is sale entails.
 Here, we’ll set the record straight on the most common ones:

 Why do people sell a house as-is?